Satisfactory Academic Progress

 - Demonstrate the ability to complete their program within 125% of required credits

 - Notify the financial aid office in writing when all attempted credits are completed.

 All previous coursework will be considered when determining financial aid eligibility whether financial aid was received or not.

-Students may repeat a course to improve their grade.
+Students may repeat a previously passed course once.
 The repeated course will be counted as part of their credit load for that quarter for financial aid awarding purposes.
 It will also be counted in the 125% maximum timeframe calculation and pace of progression.

 Not all programs offered at Shoreline Community College are eligible for financial aid.
 Please check with the Financial Aid Office to find out if your program of study is aid eligible.

 Other Sources of Funding: